Yooo31/royaltiz_pricing/README.md

 # royaltiz_pricing
-Check the pricing evolution of celebrities card's
+Check the pricing evolution of celebrities cards